scalableminds/webknossos/docs/getting_started.md

 ## Create a webknossos.org Account
 Signing up for a free account on [webknossos.org](https://webknossos.org) is the easiest and fastest way to get started with webKnossos.
-Either upload one of you own datasets and explore one of the many community datasets.
+Either upload one of your own datasets and explore one of the many community datasets.

 The free tier comes with 10GB of storage for private datasets.
 For more data storage, check out the [pricing page for paid plans](https://webknossos.org/pricing) that covers storage costs and provides support services such as dataset conversions.